sashacsy/arca-docs/docs/how-to/statistics/statistics.md

 ## Matomo

 Matomo (formerly known as Piwik) is an open-source analytics platform.
-BC ELN hosts a Matomo instance at https://analytics.bceln.ca.
+BC ELN hosts a Matomo instance at [https://analytics.bceln.ca](https://analytics.bceln.ca).

 Each new Arca site is set up to be tracked by Matomo when launched.

-Matomo reports can be accessed by logging in to https://analytics.bceln.ca.
+Matomo reports can be accessed by logging into the [BC ELN Matomo site](https://analytics.bceln.ca).
 If you do not already have a login, contact the Arca Office to receive one.

 The Matomo Reports module can display Matomo reports your the website itself, but cross-site-scripting security protocols currently make it unusable.
 Finding a way around this is in our longer-term plans.